Search for strongly interacting dark matter at Belle II: dark matter models

 The DM-induced di-cluster and mono-cluster events at Belle II depend on both the DM production process and the DM-electron scattering process, as illustrated by the two diagrams in Fig.~(\ref{fig:DM:diagram}).
 In contrast, DMDD experiments usually only probe the DM-electron scattering process.
 This prevents one from making a model-independent comparison between the Belle II constraints on strongly-interacting DM with DMDD experiments.
 Instead, one has to consider concrete DM models to compare constraints from these experiments.
 Because Belle II is an electron-positron collider, we focus on electro-philic DM models, where DM only interacts with electrons in the SM sector.

 To generate substantial DM-induced di-cluster and mono-cluster signal events at Belle II, a large DM-electron interaction cross section is needed.
 Since DM is neutral, we take the typical interaction cross section of a nucleus, $\sim 1$ barn, as the benchmark for strongly-interesting DM. \footnote{Note that the cross section at the level of 1 barn typically leads to a ceiling at the DMDD experiments; see Fig.~(\ref{fig:CSeSIMP}).
-Thus, it is the interaction cross section that we aim to study here.} Such a large interaction cross section can be realized either in models where DM is composite \cite{Cline:2012is,Cline:2013pca,Cline:2021itd,Cline:2013zca,Kribs:2016cew,Kamada:2022zwb}, or in models where there is a rather light mediator \cite{Bai:2011wy, Daci:2015hca}.
+Thus, it is the interaction cross section that we aim to study here.} Such a large DM-SM interaction cross section can be realized in models where there is a rather light mediator connecting DM and SM particles \cite{Bai:2011wy, Daci:2015hca,Li:2014vza, Knapen:2017xzo,Bickendorf:2022buy, Bardhan:2022bdg, Bell:2023sdq}.
+See also Ref.~\cite{Elor:2021swj} where the mediator mass at present is significantly reduced compared to early universe by a phase transition in the dark sector. \footnote{Note that DM with a large self-interacting cross section may explain the small scale puzzles \cite{Tulin:2017ara}; viable models with sizable DM self-interaction cross sections include composite DM \cite{Cline:2012is,Cline:2013pca,Cline:2021itd,Cline:2013zca,Kribs:2016cew,Kamada:2022zwb}, and models with light mediators \cite{Tulin:2013teo}.}

 In our analysis we focus on DM models with light mediators.
 To gauge the required mass range of the mediators for a substantial cross section, we consider a simple model where a mediator couples to DM and electron.
 For non-relativistic DM, the DM-electron cross section in DMDD experiments is \be {\sigma}_{\chi e} \sim \frac{g_e^2 g_{\chi}^2 \mu^2_{\chi e}} {(q^2 - m^2)^2}, \ee where $q$ ($m$) is the momentum (mass) of the mediator, $\mu_{\chi e} = m_\chi m_e/(m_\chi + m_e)$ with $m_\chi$ ($m_e$) being DM (electron) mass, and $g_\chi$ ($g_e$) is the coupling between the mediator and DM (electron).
 In the case where $g_e \simeq g_\chi \simeq 1$, $m_\chi \gtrsim m_e$ and $q^2 \ll m^2$, we find that the mediator mass has to be as low as $\sim 1$ MeV to yield ${\sigma}_{\chi e} \simeq 1$ b.